Come Up from the Fields Father: Content

 The letter they have received reports that their son is "At present low, but will soon be better".
-However, Pete's mother is grief-stricken and "catches the main words only,/Sentences broke," and notes that the letter is not written in her son's handwriting, but it was signed with his name.
-Her daughter urges that she "Grieve not so,...the letter says Pete will soon be better,", but the narrator interjects that "While they stand at home at the door he is dead already".
-At the end of the poem, the mother is yearning "silent from life [to] escape and withdraw,/To follow, to seek, to be with her dear dead son".
+However, Pete's mother is grief-stricken and "catches the main words only, / Sentences broke," and notes that the letter is not written in her son's handwriting, but it was signed with his name.
+Her daughter urges that she "Grieve not so,...the letter says Pete will soon be better," but the narrator interjects that "While they stand at home at the door he is dead already".
+At the end of the poem, the mother is yearning "silent from life [to] escape and withdraw, / To follow, to seek, to be with her dear dead son".

 Publication

-Whitman likely wrote this poem after the death of Oscar Cunningham, a soldier from Ohio who Whitman had cared for.
-Whitman had advised the family that they did not need to visit him, underestimating the state of Cunningham's health, a choice that meant his family did not see him before his death.
-Whitman had also been on the receiving end of news that a soldier had been injured, when his brother, George, was injured.
+Whitman likely wrote this poem after the death of Oscar Cunningham, a soldier from Ohio who Whitman, while working in a hospital during the Civil War, had cared for.
+Whitman had advised Cunningham's sister that she did not need to visit him, incorrectly thinking Cunningham would survive his injuries, a choice that meant she did not see him before his death.
+Whitman had also been on the receiving end of similar news, when his brother, George, also a soldier in the Civil War, was injured.

 The poem first appeared in Drum-Taps, Whitman's 1865 volume of Civil War-era poetry.
 Whitman did not substantially revise the poem in subsequent publications.
-The poem that come before it in the collection is "Beat!
+"Beat!
 Beat!
-Drums!', a poem described by scholar Julianne Ramsey as "vigorous public militarism" standing in sharp contrast to the "intimate family tragedy" of "Come Up from the Fields Father".
+Drums!" appears immediately before "Come Up from the Fields Father" in Drum-Taps.
+Scholar Julianne Ramsey describes "Beat!
+Beat!
+Drums" as a poem of "vigorous public militarism", which stands in sharp contrast to the "intimate family tragedy" of "Come Up from the Fields Father".

 Reception

 The poem was generally well received and has been frequently anthologized.
 Its entry in Walt Whitman: An Encyclopedia described it as "a favorite of editors".
 The poem was one of Whitman's most popular during his lifetime, particularly during the Reconstruction era.
 The scholar Ed Folsom notes that it was his most anthologized poem in those years.
 Folsom felt that the poem found its success because of the vast populations that could relate to the loss of a family member during the war.

-The poet Gerard Manley Hopkins wrote that "I always knew in my heart Walt Whitman's mind to be more like my own than any other man's living," after reading three Whitman poems, one of which was "Come Up From the Fields".
+The poet Gerard Manley Hopkins wrote that "I always knew in my heart Walt Whitman's mind to be more like my own than any other man's living," after reading three Whitman poems, one of which was "Come Up from the Fields".
 The poem's structure has been cited as an influence in the development of Hopkins as a poet.
-"Come Up From the Fields" was one of thirty-four Whitman poems translated into Serbo-Croatian by Ivan V. Lalić in 1985.
+"Come Up from the Fields" was one of thirty-four Whitman poems translated into Serbo-Croatian by Ivan V. Lalić in 1985.